pawarpranav83/log-search-golang/README.md

 ### Advance Features
 - [x] Implement search within specific date ranges.
 Using gte and lte operators in match stage for timestamp.
 Also timestamp is stored as value using time.Parse method in golang.
 - [x] Allow combining multiple filters.
 Multiple filters can be combined, if not null those fields are added in the match stage filters.
 Combined using AND operator.
-- [ ] Provide real-time log ingestion and searching capabilities.
-Can be implemented using websockets and refreshing the result whenever the server emits an event.
-We just upgrade to web socket protocol from HTTP (can use gorilla/websockets) and then, specify events that server and client listens to.
-- [ ] Implement role-based access to the query interface.
-Can be implemented by creating an authentication process with role assigned by an admin, and adding a middleware function before the search route to check whether that specific role can specify certain filters or not.

-Also have created a **Dockerfile** so that the image can be used in various cloud-based solutions for scaling up.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>